Fractured Magic: Egil Interlude III

 Year of Unity 1880

 Aleksir jumped at a sudden clang in the darkness.
-A dim light flicked on in the hallway, and Aleksir hastily sat up when he heard footsteps headed his way.
-He may be cold and hungry, dirty and mussed from his day spent in the county jailhouse, but damn it all, he still had his pride.
+Light flooded the hallway beyond his cell as a door was opened, and Aleksir hastily stood when he heard footsteps headed his way.
+He may be cold and hungry, dirty and disheveled from his day spent in the county jailhouse, but damn it all, he still had his pride.

-The shadow of the constable that had caught him stopped at his cell door, his wide mouth pulled into an ugly frown.
+The constable who’d been on duty all day stopped at his cell door, his wide mouth pulled into an ugly frown.
 “You’ve got friends in high places, kid,” he grumbled.
 “You’re lucky.”

 Aleksir’s breath caught.
-Had Devikra come to rescue him?
+Had Devikra sent someone to rescue him?
 So quickly?
-Disappointment followed his initial burst of excitement at the thought.
-She’d almost certainly pull him from the field for this.
+Glad as he was to get out, a part of him hoped she’d never learn of this.
+She’d almost certainly pull him from the field for causing so much trouble.

-But the voice that answered wasn’t Devikra’s.
-“And you’re lucky he’s still in one piece.
-If you’d hurt him, I would have been very unhappy.”
+Then another voice spoke.
+It wasn’t Devikra’s.
+“And you’re lucky he’s in one piece.
+If you’d hurt him, I would’ve been very unhappy.”

-The speaker stepped into the light, his black eyes unusually bright, his dark curls falling into his face.
-His smile was softer than Aleksir had seen it, forming two perfect dimples on his cheeks.
-It froze over, though, when he looked at the constable and asked, “Well?”
+The speaker stopped in front of Aleksir’s cell, his black eyes unusually bright and his dark curls falling into his face.
+His smile was softer than Aleksir had yet seen it, forming two perfect dimples on his cheeks.
+He snapped his fingers, an impatient gesture that was directed at the constable.
+“Well?”

 The constable scrambled to unlock the cell door.

-“Egil,” Aleksir breathed, but Egil held a finger to his lips.
-His hand was heavily bandaged, Aleksir noticed, a red stain leaking through the white fabric right over his palm.
+“Eg—” Aleksir breathed, but Egil held a finger to his lips.
+His hand was heavily bandaged, Aleksir noticed.

 “Come on, kid,” Egil said, once the door was unlocked.
 “We’re leaving.”

-Aleksir didn’t hesitate, shooting the officer a glare as he scurried past.
-“How—?” he started to ask Egil.
+Aleksir didn’t hesitate, shooting the constable a glare as he scurried past.
+“How?” he asked Egil, once they were out of earshot.

 Aleksir almost tripped over his own feet.
-It was almost alarming, how quickly tears sprung to his eyes and threatened to spill over.
-He watched Egil, eyes wide.
-“You...really?”
+It was almost alarming, how quickly tears sprung to his eyes at the compliment.
+“You... really?”

 “I wouldn’t have said it if I didn’t mean it.”